Chapter 19: Having a Systemised Daily Routine

-These peculiar traits to which we have been making reference are the outcome of what is called rajas, or an unduly activated personality, beyond limit.
-There is no composure in ourselves, because there is no belief or trust in the truth that there is in our own selves the seed of what we are ultimately seeking.
+These peculiar traits to which we have been making reference are the outcome of what is called rajas, or an unduly activated personality that is beyond limit.
+There is no composure in ourselves because there is no belief or trust in the truth that there is in our own selves the seed of what we are ultimately seeking.
 The seed is in ourselves, and the vast universe of objects through which we seek satisfaction is only a ramification of this seed that is within us.
 We are a centre in which the universal values are rooted, and everyone is such a centre.
-Therefore, it is said that Reality is that which has centre everywhere but circumference nowhere.
-It has no limitation, therefore it has no circumference; but every point is a centre of the universe, and therefore it has centre everywhere.
-Every atom of the world is a centre of the universe.
-It has as much capacity to reveal Truth as any other point in the world.
+Therefore, it is said that Reality is that which has its centre everywhere but its circumference nowhere.
+It has no limitation; therefore, it has no circumference.
+But every point is a centre of the universe, and therefore, the centre of the universe is everywhere.
+Every atom of the world is a centre of the universe and has as much capacity to reveal Truth as any other point in the world.

-To make it possible and easy for us, the system also prescribes certain adventitious practices like the study of holy scriptures, and a perpetual remembrance of the presence of God.
+To make it possible and easy for us, the system also prescribes certain advantageous practices such as the study of holy scriptures, and a perpetual remembrance of the presence of God.
 The practice of the presence of God is ultimately the key to success.
-Sa hanisthan maha chidhram sa ch antha jada moodatha, yan muhurtham kshanam vapi vasudevam na chinthayeth(70) says the Pandava Gita, which means that all sorrows befall us, calamities come upon us, everything becomes difficult and the whole horizon looks dark before us as if there is no hope at all, the moment we forget the existence of God.
-And one of the main teachings of the Sufi school of mysticism is that what we call samsara, or the life of earthly bondage, is not merely the world that we see outside.
-Samsara is not merely this world in which we are living; samsara is a name given to the forgetfulness of God.
+Sā hānistanmahacchidra sā cāndhajaḍamūḍhatā, yanmuhūrtaṁ kṣaṇaṁ vāpi vāsudevaṁ na cintayet.
+(Pandava Gita 70) says the Pandava Gita, which means that all sorrows befall us, calamities come upon us, everything becomes difficult and the entire horizon looks dark before us as if there is no hope at all, the moment we forget the existence of God.
+One of the main teachings of the Sufi school of mysticism is that what we call samsara, or the life of earthly bondage, is not merely the world that we see outside.
+Samsara is not merely this world in which we are living, samsara is a name given to the forgetfulness of God.
 The moment we forget the existence of God, we are in samsara.
 Merely because we are living in a world of trees and mountains, it does not mean that we are in samsara.
-Samsara is an entanglement of consciousness, and it is not merely a physical location of our body in the world of this astronomical wonder.
+Samsara is an entanglement of consciousness, and it is not merely the physical location of our body in the astronomical wonder of this world.